French Subject Pronouns: Guide, Chart, Examples, Exercises

 Il and elle

-The subject pronoun “il” is used to refer to masculine nouns, while “elle” is used to refer to feminine nouns.
-These pronouns can be used to refer to people, animals, objects, and specific phrases.
+- With people “il” is used to refer to masculine nouns, while “elle” is used to refer to feminine nouns.

 |